 - Compost them in your backyard, or

 - Bring them to the transfer station’s food scrap container (free, subject to change), or

 - Pay a hauler to pick them up at your house.

-We finally received our order of Soil Saver backyard composters (June 8, 2022.)
-And we have still have Sure-Close food scrap pails.
+We are still selling Soil Saver backyard composters.
+And we have Sure-Close food scrap pails.
 If you would like to buy one or both, download and print out the order form, and mail it in with a check.
 If you can’t print out the form, contact us at 802-674-9235 or firstname.lastname@example.org and we will mail you one.